hpyproject/hpy/docs/api.rst

 Calling any HPy function on a closed handle is an error.
 Calling ``HPy_Close()`` on the same handle twice is an error.
 Forgetting to call ``HPy_Close()`` on a handle results in a memory leak.
-When running in :ref:`debug mode`, HPy actively checks that you that you don't close a handle twice and that you don't forget to close any.
+When running in :ref:`debug-mode:debug mode`, HPy actively checks that you that you don't close a handle twice and that you don't forget to close any.